pettersand/builder/devlog.md

 ## 09/09-23

 Started work on Login/Registration, so I can setup program template saving for user SQL.
 Planned out functionality and the login process.
+Finished the base UI and functionality of the component.

+## 10/09-23

+Started work on API calls for registration process.
+Started integrating CI/CD pipeline and unit testing with Jest.
+Also started integrating Sentry for logging.